-If you are worried that a child is at risk of immediate harm please contact Cumbria Safeguarding Hub Cumbria County Council on 0333 240 1727 24hrs
+If you are worried that a child is at risk of immediate harm please contact the Local Authority the child lives in Are you concerned about a child?
+Cumberland Council or call 0333 240 1727 24hrs

-If you have immediate safeguarding concerns about an adult who works (paid or unpaid) with children, then report them to the Local Authority Designated Officer (LADO) by going to the website and following the instructions or contacting the hub.
+If you have immediate safeguarding concerns about an adult who works (paid or unpaid) with children, then report them to the Local Authority Designated Officer (LADO) by going to the Local Authority Safeguarding Children Partnership (CSP) website and following the instructions or contact the Local Authority Safeguarding Hub.